-Python Code for the Beginner Bioinformatics Course — Part 1
+Beginner Bioinformatics in Python — Part 1

 I find the topic of genomes, and the programming involved in it fascinating.
 Coursera offers a reasonably good beginner level course that introduces this topic called Bioinformatics for Beginners.
 I had originally enrolled in this course 4 years ago, but started working on it seriously only this year.
 This series of blogs aims to cover the python programs and the programming paradigms written as a part of the course.
 It includes minimal theory to the biological part, so that the reader can connect the dots.